 Disclaimer: This article is written from the mindset of enhancing the absorption of anabolic hormonal supplement ingredients and drugs, but can be applied to nearly any type of ingredient that’s difficult for the body to utilize.

 For most supplements, simply mixing them with water in a shaker bottle with water or juice is sufficient.
 But when it comes to certain ingredients, the body metabolizes them long before they get where they need to go, or disregards them altogether since it cannot absorb them.

-To make things worse, the most easily-absorbed prohormones have long been banned from the market, forcing users into questionable gray market areas to get what they want.
+To make things worse, the most easily-absorbed muscle-builders have long been banned from the market, forcing users into questionable gray market areas to get what they want.
 It doesn’t need to be this way, though.